jakebellacera/scenery.js/README.md

 #### data-scenery-scene="number"

 Associates the element with a scene.
+If this attribute is missing, scenery.js _will not_ animate this element.

 #### data-scenery-sequence="number"